Kino Sports Complex

 Kino Sports Complex is a multiple-use sports complex in Tucson, Arizona.
 The Arizona Diamondbacks and Chicago White Sox formerly utilized the complex's main ballpark, Kino Veterans Memorial Stadium, for Cactus League games each March and had their minor league complexes on-site.
 The ballpark was also home to the Tucson Sidewinders of the Pacific Coast League for the team's last decade in Tucson, running from the stadium's 1998 opening season to the 2008 season.
 The ballpark was a temporary home (2011–2013) to the Tucson Padres (formerly the Portland Beavers) of the Pacific Coast League during the team's relocation to El Paso, Texas.
 It is also the regular season home of the Pecos League's Tucson Saguaros baseball team since 2016.
 It seats 11,500 fans, and hosts concerts in addition to its primary function as a baseball park.

-Kino Sports Complex is also used to host soccer matches.
+Kino Sports Complex also hosts soccer matches.
 FC Tucson of USL League Two plays its home matches at the complex's North Stadium, its primary soccer stadium.
 The complex serves as the preseason home of Major League Soccer's New York Red Bulls and host of the Desert Diamond Cup preseason soccer tournament.